alt="heating repair replacement grant"

 The Heating Repair Replace Program is offered as a last-resort option.
 You can not receive a new heating system because your original one is old.
 They will do so if it can be successfully repaired to run efficiently.

 This program also assists homeowners in hot weather states with cooling systems.
-Depending on your gross family income, you may be required to pay for part of the system replacement and repairs
+Depending on your gross family income, you may be required to pay for part of the system replacement and repairs.

 The Heating Repair & Replacement Program supports various individuals and families.
 You might be eligible for this program if: